nickoe/nickoe.github.io/_posts/2013-12-02-enable-brightness-control-ubuntu.md

 and then restart the system for changes to take effect.

-It might not be nessesary to add the i`acpi_osi` option though.
+It might not be necessary to add the i`acpi_osi` option though.
 (Not tested.)